JaniceYR/Mario-Jump/README.md

-## Mario Jump
+# Mario Jump

-### Background

-Mario Jump is a web application inspired by **Doodle Jump** built using Javascript and HTML/CSS only.
+[Mario Jump](http://mariojump.herokuapp.com/) is a web application inspired by **Doodle Jump** using Mario theme.
+It is built using Vanilla Javascript, Canvas and HTML/CSS only.

-Mario Jump will follow these rules:
+## Mario Jump Rules:
 1) Mario only can jump for upside, left side, right side.
-2) When Mario land the bricks, will automatically jump again.
+2) When Mario land over the bricks, will automatically jump again.
-3) If Mario eat super Mushroom, Mario can jump farther.
+3) If Mario eat super Mushroom, Mario can jump farther and get extra +20 points.
 4) If Mario hit a Goomba or fall down, Game will be over.

-By the end of Week 10, this app will, at a minimum, satisfy the following **Functionality & MVP**. section with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

-### Functionality & MVP
+## Functionality & MVP
 With this Mario Jump, users will be able to:

 - [ ] Start and replay the game.